faustus123/hdcontainers/utilities/dsh/README.md

 default values in dsh:

 DSH_SHELL          sets command to be run (e.g. tcsh) This is superceded
                               by the -c command line option if given

 DSH_DEFAULT_IMAGE  set the docker image used.
 This is superceded
                               by the the command line argument if given

+DSH_DEFAULT_ARGS  set default arguments to pass to docker run command.
+                             This useful for storing settings in the environment (e.g. in login script) so they don't need to be added to the dsh command line.

 # Usage